Raj of Sarawak: Relationship to Brunei

 The signing of Anglo-Bruneian Treaty on 23 October 1844 at the Brunei palace.

-To prevent any further dispute with Brunei, Brooke hoped to reform the administration of the Sultanate and establish a pro-British government through Hashim and his brother Pengiran Badruddin.
-In October 1844, Brooke with the aid of Captain Sir Edward Belcher in and the EIC steamer Phlegethon returned the two brothers to Brunei.
-The vessels anchored at the Sultan's audience chamber, demanding Pengiran Yusof's position as Bendahara be replaced by Hashim and asking the Sultan to pledge to suppress piracy in his dominions, as well as to transfer the ownership of the island of Labuan to the British (although the British government had not asked for this).
-The status of Brooke as a Rajah and consul for the British at the time also remained controversial in the United Kingdom as he was not recognised by the British government to represent the British subjects.
+To prevent any further dispute with Brunei, Brooke hoped to reform the sultanate's administration and establish a pro-British government through Hashim and his brother Pengiran Badruddin.
+In October 1844, Brooke and Captain Sir Edward Belcher returned the two brothers to Brunei in and the EIC steamer Phlegethon.
+The vessels anchored at the Sultan's audience chamber, demanding Pengiran Yusof's position as Bendahara be replaced by Hashim and asking the Sultan to pledge to suppress piracy in his dominions and to transfer ownership of the island of Labuan to the British (although the British government had not asked for this).
+The status of Brooke as a Rajah and consul for the British at the time was also controversial as he was not recognised by the British government to represent British subjects.
 Indirectly, Brooke had become involved in an internal dynastic dispute of Brunei.